Sustainable Hudson Valley Podcasts and Webinars

 In this episode, we speak with Sustainable Hudson Valley’s Executive Director, Melissa Everett, about the organization’s goals, and where we stand as a region.
 Stay tuned for future interviews in this special series, right here on Kaatscast!

-One of them is Boiceville resident Cynthia Nikitin, a 28-year veteran of the Project for Public Spaces.
-She’s managed hundreds of “placemaking” projects around the world, helping people to design downtowns, waterfronts, campuses and more, in ways that enhance sociability, connectivity and usefulness – for example, by developing residences and workplaces near transit and each other.
+Cynthia Nikitin, a 28-year veteran of the Project for Public Spaces, has managed hundreds of “placemaking” projects around the world, helping people to design downtowns, waterfronts, campuses and more, in ways that enhance sociability, connectivity and usefulness.
 Right now, Cynthia is excited about the way that communities and businesses are being forced to re-think how space is used, even expanding restaurant space into parking lots and surrounding neighborhoods for safety.
-She thinks this small shift can drive bigger changes in reclaiming excess streetscape, parking lots and under-utilized land for community revitalization and resilience.

 Climate Change in the Hudson Valley